xddxdd/blog/source/_posts/en/article/modify-website/register-own-domain-in-dn42.lantian/index.md

 DN42, aka Decentralized Network 42, is a large VPN network.
 Unlike traditional VPNs, DN42 uses a lot of technology involved in Internet backbones (such as BGP), and is a great simulation of a realistic network environment.

-[In a previous article (Chinese only)][1], I joined DN42 and connected most of my VPSes to it.
+[In a previous post (Chinese only)][1], I joined DN42 and connected most of my VPSes to it.
 (The ones left are OpenVZ VPSes without Tun/Tap support.)
 I knew from the beginning that DN42 has its own domain name system, for example DN42's wiki ([https://wiki.dn42.us/Home][2]) can be accessed as [https://internal.dn42][3] in DN42.
 I didn't register a domain back then since I didn't have time, and I didn't have much knowledge on DN42.
 I finished the registration this month, and would like to share my experience.

 Building Authoritative DNS
 --------------------------